Beyond Agreement: Diagnosing the Rationale Alignment of Automated Essay Scoring Methods based on Linguistically-informed Counterfactuals: Introduction

 \section{Introduction}

-In recent years, neural approaches to automated essay scoring (AES) have demonstrated remarkable performance~\citep{ke_automatedessayscoring_2019,ramesh_automatedessayscoring_2022}.
-The advent of Large Language Models (LLMs) has shifted focus not only towards their scoring capabilities but also towards the potential for providing feedback ~\citep{mizumoto_exploringpotentialusing_2023,caines_applicationlargelanguage_2023, han_fabricautomatedscoring_2023,xiao_automationaugmentationlarge_2024}.
-However, current model evaluations mainly rely on metrics such as Quadratic Weighted Kappa (QWK) to measure agreement with human ratings.
+In recent years, neural approaches to Automated Essay Scoring (AES) have demonstrated remarkable performance~\citep{ke_automatedessayscoring_2019,ramesh_automatedessayscoring_2022}.
+The advent of Large Language Models (LLMs) has shifted focus not only towards their scoring capabilities but also towards the potential for providing feedback ~\citep{mizumoto_exploringpotentialusing_2023,caines_applicationlargelanguage_2023, han_fabricautomatedscoring_2023,xiao_automationaugmentationlarge_2024}, enabling a better understanding of the models' rationale.
+However, current model evaluations mainly use metrics such as Quadratic Weighted Kappa (QWK) to measure agreement with human ratings.
 This approach leaves the models' underlying reasoning opaque, thereby raising risks and questioning the validity of their use in high-stakes educational tests~\citep{fiacco_extractingunderstandingimplicit_2023}.